cms-ml/documentation/content/validation/before/inputs.md

 ## Data split

 The first thing one should consider to do is to **perform a split of the entire data set into train/validation(/test) data sets.** This is an important one because it serves the purpose of diagnosis for _overfitting_.
-The topic will be covered in more details in the [section on training](../throughout/throughout.md) and here a brief introduction will be given.
+The topic will be covered in more details in the corresponding [section](../throughout/overfitting.md) and here a brief introduction will be given.

 <figure>
 <img src="../../../images/validation/overfitting.webp"/>
 <figcaption>Figure 1.
-Decision boundaries for underfitted, optimal and overfitted models. [source: ibm.com/cloud/learn/overfitting.</figcaption>
+Decision boundaries for underfitted, optimal and overfitted models. [source: ibm.com/cloud/learn/overfitting]</figcaption>
 </figure>

 The trained model is called to be **overfitted** (or overtrained) when it fails to generalise to solve a given problem.

 One of examples would be that the model learns to predict _exactly_ the training data and once given a new unseen data drawn from the same distribution it fails to predict the target corrrectly (right plot on Figure 1).
 Obviously, this is an undesirable behaviour since one wants their model to be "universal" and provide robust and correct decisions regardless of the data subset sampled from the same population.

-Hence the **solution to spot overfitting**: test a trained model on a separate data set, which is the same[^1] as the training one.
+Hence the solution to check for ability to generalise and **to spot overfitting**: test a trained model on a separate data set, which is the same[^1] as the training one.
 If the model performance gets significantly worse there, it is a sign that something went wrong and the model's predictive power isn't generalising to the same population.

 <figure>
 <img src="../../../images/validation/splits.png"/>